RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 [Steinberg Cubase](https://www.steinberg.net/en/products/cubase/start.html) has some amazing arrangement features that help differentiate it, and is an all-around great product for the composer, songwriter or musician that works alone.

-Pro Tools exists.
+PT exists.
 It has that going for it, I guess.
 (That's a joke.
-I **love** Pro Tools and would without a doubt be using it as my only DAW if I didn't have so many issues with Avid as a company.)
+I **love** PT and would without a doubt be using it as my only DAW if I didn't have so many issues with Avid as a company.)

 [Ableton Live](https://www.ableton.com) and [Bitwig](https://www.bitwig.com/en/home.html) are amazing tools for live performers, and both offer some cool options for creative sound design built right in to the product.